maudnals/greedy-grid/README.md

 ## About the tests

 - They mainly focus on the `play` function for now.
 Ideally, each utility function should also have tests.
 - I've built the project intentionally **without** a test library, to avoid install requirements for the person evaluating the coding challenge.
-In a real project, I would of course rather use exisiting test libraries (mocha for JS, pytest for python).
+In a real project, I would instead use exisiting test libraries (mocha for JS, pytest for python).
 - I've written the tests in a regular JS module, so that they can be run on page load without explicit action of the person evaluating the code challenge.
 In a real project, they would be run in node.

 ## What to improve